We talk about being one race but if we meant it, it would mean we would have to suffer along with each other.

 As people, we have opinions, in a democracy, we can disagree.
-Animals don't give contrary opinions.
-They don't disagree with our politics.
+Animals don't give contrary opinions; they don't disagree with our politics.
 They can never correct our grammar.
 They don't judge us or call us fat and ugly.
 Their lack of opinions makes us feel better about ourselves.
-They don't challenge us — challenge our ego, pride, and intelligence.
+They don't challenge us.

 We sympathize for animals, we don't empathize with them.
 We can interpret their situation the way we want to and they cannot argue.
-We don't need to drop our guard because we as humans wouldn't have gotten caught in the middle of that highway, we would be able to ask someone for help if we had gotten lost.
-We don't connect to that pain, we don't need to.
+(The legal basis against beastiality is that, we can never know what an animal is thinking.)
+It can never be the same as a relationship with a human being.
+We don't need to connect to that pain.
 We don't need to be vulnerable or reduce ourselves.
 We can stay the benevolent master.
 We can never spend a day in their shoes.
 What we would do in their situation wouldn't even cross our minds, whereas it would with a person.
-And the possibilities of us suffering the same fate is too abhorrent to consider, so we avoid it.
+And the possibilities of us suffering like an animal is too abhorrent to consider, so we avoid it.
 We avoid empathy and introspection.
 When we help an animal, we feel good because we know we've done enough.
 We're a good person.
 When we consider helping a person, we wonder if we should be doing more.
 There's just more to it.
-There are easier ways to feel like a good person.
+There are easier ways to feel like a good person other than helping another person.
 But is that what it's about?
 How we feel?
 What about how they feel?

 The Beast That Shouted Love at the Heart of the World

 Animal suffering becomes human suffering and human suffering becomes animal suffering.
-We can bring them close because they are far away.
-If we bring someone already close any closer, we bring them into ourselves.
+We can bring something far away closer because it is still far away.
+If we bring something close any closer, we bring them into ourselves.
 It's sometimes easier to help those in other countries than helping those in our own country — Africans over African-Americans.
 We create an emotional barrier, helping without getting caught up.

 Is self-interest the only reason to do good things?
 To improve our self-image?
 To promote more self-love?
-I treat this "thing" well because it is my thing.
 Sociopaths can treat their pets or spouses with care because they see them as their property, an extension of themselves and their reputation.
 With helping others, if it doesn't somehow help ourselves, is the default thought, "Why bother?"
 Is there such a thing as loving ourselves too much and loving others too little?

 Maslow's hierarchy of needs states that when all basic needs are met, we get creative with needs.
 Depending on where we are, perhaps we will be outraged by the practical.
-If all needs are met, perhaps we will be outraged by the novel.
-Yet with so much outrage, disproportionate in importance, will we fatigue of both just the same?
+If all needs are met, however, perhaps we can only be outraged by the novel.
+Yet with so much outrage, disproportionate in importance, we will fatigue of both.

 Ironic Social Conscience

 Many people feel conflict over eating animal products, or purchasing products that have harmed an animal.
-Yet Avocados, now a popular superfood, comes with a high human price.
+Yet avocados, now a popular superfood, comes with a high human price.
 Dubbed "blood avocados," many Mexicans are killed to supply Americans with their avocado fix.
 There was nearly no outrage when this was reported.
 In fact, little has changed.
-The same is true for quinoa.
-There are over three times as many animal shelters as there are women and children's shelters.
+Quinoa comes with the same human baggage.
 There are human costs to bring us Jansport, Nautica, North Face, and many other brands and labels.
 We create child slavery to produce palm oil in Malaysia and chocolate from Africa.
 And let's not forget our love for diamonds.
 We fight for our rights to use marijuana but the price of our leisure has also meant the suffering of others.
 Worst of all, however, is our most ubiquitous relationship; our sordid and tragic history with sugar — which has involved slavery to genocide.
 And we ignore this.

 And I Think I Know Why...

 It's too hard, too tragic to see a person as a person and watch them suffer.
 We can feel the suffering of an animal because we don't see them as our grandmother, our father, as ourselves.
 It's easier to say goodbye to an animal when the time comes.
 It's much harder when dealing with a person we love because the pain we feel is much deeper.
 We're sometimes unable to handle that loss.
-No matter how much we love a pet or consider them a family member, it is rare to hear of anyone dragging them on beyond their expiration — it would be hard for us to to understand.
+No matter how much we love a pet or consider them a family member, it's rare to hear of anyone dragging them on beyond their expiration.
 Why a person may keep a family member alive even after the soul has departed, would be self-evident.
 We get it and no explanation is needed.

 When I volunteer, helping animals is a lot easier for me than it is to work with senior citizens.
-The physical requirements working with seniors is more relaxed, it is the emotional elements that are challenging.
+The physical requirements working with seniors is more relaxed, it's the emotional elements that are challenging.
 The path to working with animals is often paved with similar stories.
 People often give up meat after the death of a loved one.
-I have heard more than one celebrity say, the reason they work with animals is because they survived rape.
+I have heard more than one celebrity say, the reason she works with animals is because she survived rape.
+In fact, there are over three times as many animal shelters as there are women and children's shelters.
 You may think, then wouldn't it make more sense to work with battered women or at-risk children, or other survivors?
 They have traumatic energy they want to use for good, but working with animals fulfills their need without triggering their trauma.